 What about when you throw a styrofoam cup onto water?
 It floats—because styrofoam is less dense than water.
 For the same volume, styrofoam weighs a lot less than water.

-For more on this rule, click here.
+For more on the main density rule, click here.

 Topic 17: Kinetic vs Potential Energy